KooiInc/es-date-fiddler/README.md

 // one doesn't need to fill all values, the following keeps the current year of the XDate myDate.date = { date: 12, month: 5 };
 ```
 Instances are ***locale aware***.
-When one instantiates a `$D` instance, one can either provide a locale and/or timezone for it, or set it later.
+When one instantiates a `$D` instance,
+one can either provide a locale (e.g. `de-DE`) and/or timeZone identifier (e.g. `Europ/Berlin`)
+for it, or set it later.

-When no locale/timeZone is set, an instance will be associated with the local (your) locale/timeZone
+When locale/timeZone is not associated with an instance, the instance will be
+associated with the local (your) locale and timeZone identifier.

 The next snippet demonstrates this (it shows the basic syntax of `$D` as well).